Free Plan Usage

 GRUSHA: Nothing.
 If worst comes to worst, I've a brother in the mountains.
 How about you?

 SIMON: Forget about me.
 Grusha Vashnadze, your wish to know my plans fills me with satisfaction.
-I've been ordered to accompany Madam Abashwili as her guard.
+I've been ordered to accompany Madam Abashwili as

 Create a free account to explore more